NLnetLabs/rpki-doc/source/rpkivalidator3/installation.rst

 Generic build
 -------------

-You can find generic production builds here: https://ftp.ripe.net/tools/rpki/validator3/prod/generic/ Download the suitable package and unpack it.
+You can find generic production builds at: https://ftp.ripe.net/tools/rpki/validator3/prod/generic/ Download the suitable package and unpack it.

-To run validator generic build:
+To run the RPKI Validator generic build:

 .. code-block:: bash

     ./rpki-validator-3.sh

-To run rtr generic build:
+To run the RPKI-RTR generic build:

 .. code-block:: bash

     ./rpki-rtr-server.sh

-RPKI Validator 3.1 will be running on: http://localhost:8080/
+The RPKI Validator 3.1 will be running on http://localhost:8080/

-RPKI-RTR Server will be running on: http://localhost:8081/
+The RPKI-RTR Server will be running on http://localhost:8081/

-You can also explore the API here: http://localhost:8080/swagger-ui.html
+You can also explore the API at http://localhost:8080/swagger-ui.html

 .. _docker: